dwahroianmai/odin-recipes/README.md

 # odin-recipes

-The project is a simple web-page that contains some simple recipes from Genshin Impact :)
+The project is a simple web-page that contains some recipes from Genshin Impact :)